-available (Jerrini, 2021). requires open source data.
-Eligibility for Free School Meals (FSM) Individual measure Measure Type: Individual % of False Positives 20% % of False Negatives 26% Advantages: Disadvantages: FSM eligibility is verified at school level: high validity/reliability.
+avanable (00111111, 2021). required open dedicated data.
+Eligibility for Fre ee School Meals (FSM) Measure Type: Individual % of False Positives 20% % of False Negatives 26% Advantages: Disadvantages: FSM eligibility is verified at school level: high validity/reliability.
 Demonstrated difference in educational outcomes at KS4 (8 GCSE grades (Ilie et al., 2017)).
 Low false positives and negatives and high correlation to income deprivation Relevant as a measure throughout HE lifecycle.
 Lowest bias of measures, fairly represents a range of characteristics.
 Sutton Trust called for this to be used by (and made available to) HEIs (Jerrim, 2021) "FSM is a single measure that captures a multidimensional group of pupils from a range of backgrounds" (Ilie et al., 2017, p.264).
 Blunt measure: the cut-off is a hard line and is set quite low resulting in high numbers of near misses.
 Only includes those who are eligible and who claim FSM.
 This may not capture those who choose not to claim their entitlement due to personal, dietary or religious reasons.
 Only the two most recent years of FSM data is available to HEIs.
 Does not capture the 'working poor'.
-Best for: Avoid when: ext decisions.
+Most appropriate f or: Avoid when: · · ext decisions.
 I (were students eligible at just a single point in time.
 Differentiating between high-income stude

 ABCS Intersectional statistical measure Measure Type: Composite, intersectional Advantages: Disadvantages: Considers intersections of characteristics at each outcome level.
 Different students will fall into different quartiles across the lifecycle stages.
 There is no consideration of age or disability in the intersectional calculations at access level (Table 2).
 Different characteristics and data sets are used at different lifecycle stages.
 Does not measure socio-economic disadvantage, uses existing A&P measures (some of which also are not measures of socio-economic disadvantage e.g. POLAR and TUNDRA).
-Not available for the awarding stage, a particular area of concern for the University of York.
-Best for: Avoid when: Understanding intersectional trends at sector level using the documentation, rather than the quintiles.
+Not available for the awarding stage, a particular area of focus for the University of York.
+Most appropriate for: Avoid when: Understanding intersectional trends at sector level using the documentation, rather than the quintiles.
 Comparing across Discussing socio-edisadvantage.